jeremy-banks/devops/README.md

 | :-: | :-: |
 | <img src="drawings/vpc-layout-failover.drawio.png" width="400"/> | <p align="center"><img src="drawings/vpc-layout.drawio.png" width="400"/> |

-The Virtual Private Cloud and Transit Gateway layout is designed in accordance to the Hub and Spoke model in the [Building a Scalable and Secure Multi-VPC AWS Network Infrastructure](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-gateway.html).
+The Virtual Private Cloud and Transit Gateway layout is designed in accordance to the Hub and Spoke model in the [Building a Scalable and Secure Multi-VPC AWS Network Infrastructure Whitepaper](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-gateway.html).

 - Service Endpoints are shared to the entire Organization through the Network VPCs and Transit Gateways
 - Private R53 zone `internal.` is attatched to the Network VPCs providing standard human-readable DNS for the Endpoints